shadoath/dot_files/README.md

 ```

 View the /includes folder for extended functionality.
-* Functions       --  New terminals, Pull requests, tab-color, and IP binding
+* Functions --------- New terminals, Pull requests, tab-color, and IP binding.
   * Aliases
-    * Capistrano  -- Deploying Rails
+    * Capistrano ---- Deploying Rails.
-    * Git         -- Short and sweet is the way to git.
-Also auto complete branch names
+    * Git ----------- Short and sweet is the way to git.
+Also auto complete branch names.
-    * Rails       -- ENV, custom ports, bake and more
+    * Rails --------- ENV, custom ports, bake and more.
-    * Solr        -- Tell the sun what to do
+    * Solr ---------- Tell the sun what to do.

 ### [ErgoDocs keyboard](https://input.club/configurator-ergodox/) layout using [Colemak](https://colemak.com/Learn)